Search API Connector Documentation

 - Your GitHub personal access token is now ready:

-- One more step: Basic Access Authentication requires us to encode our authentication info to base 64.
+- One more step: Basic Authentication requires us to encode our authentication info to base 64.
 You can do this opening up Developer Tools in your browser (F12 on Windows/Linux or option + ⌘ + J on OSX).
 In the console, type in the following and click enter:

 encodedData = "Basic " + window.btoa('YOUR_USERNAME+YOUR_PERSONAL_ACCESS_TOKEN')